 - We need to reform flawed climate policy: We must end the misguided use of biofuels, especially if they are based on palm oil, soy or sugar cane, and stop burning trees in power plants.

-- We reject offset programs as a modern “indulgence trade” in which companies finance environmental protection measures in return for being allowed to continue to emit greenhouse gases.
+- We reject offset programs as a modern “indulgence trade” in which companies finance environmental protection measures in return for being allowed to pollute.
 We also reject supposedly more climate-friendly “bridge technologies” like replacing coal with natural gas.

 - In the wake of the Covid pandemic, we need to rebuild the economy and society in an environmentally sound way.
 There must be no economic “stimulus programs” based on old formulas.